 Finding the Right Fit

-My first employer was a B2B publisher in Paddington, London who was perpetually hiring graduates and throwing them in at the deep end of their “Boiler Room”-style sales floor to see whether they would sink or swim.
-They even printed out some of the most famous lines from “Glengarry Glen Ross,” such as “ABC = Always Be Closing” and “Coffee is for Closers,” and pinned them to the walls to inspire the sales execs.
-This may sound like a baptism of fire, but it turned out to be the moment in my life that ignited my passion for sales.
+In Paddington, London, my first company was a B2B publisher that routinely hired grads and threw them into the deep end of their sales floor in a “Boiler Room”-style experiment to see whether they would survive.
+To motivate the sales executives, they even printed out some of “Glengarry Glen Rossmost “‘s well-known quotes, like “Coffee is for Closers” and “ABC = Always Be Closing.”
+Although it may sound like a baptism of fire, this actually served as the catalyst for my enthusiasm for sales.
 My very first sales call was with the manager of a luxury hotel in Amsterdam to sell ad space in a magazine for management consultants and, whether it was due to my law school-educated persuasiveness or his laid back whatever-you-are-selling-I-will-buy-it attitude, I closed the deal and earned myself a bottle of champagne and the admiration of the rest of the intake of graduates.

-This turned out to be the highlight of my time with that particular employer as the high-pressure style of closing deals with sales prospects was not to my taste, and within a few months I left to take up an ad sales position at one of the largest media companies in the world, News Corporation, working on the London Times and Sunday Times newspapers in a far more professional working culture and environment.
-My passion for the vocation was not enough to make me feel satisfied in my job, I was also seeking a work climate where I felt comfortable.
+As the high-pressure method of closing deals with sales prospects was not to my taste, this ended up being the highlight of my time with that particular employer.
+Within a few months, I left to take up an ad sales position at one of the largest media companies in the world, News Corporation, where I worked on the London Times and Sunday Times newspapers in a much more professional working culture and environment.
+I was looking for a work environment where I felt comfortable because my passion for the profession was not enough to keep me content in my position.

 Satisfied customers made me feel like I was doing a good job, but something was missing.
 I did not feel my sales position was stretching me intellectually or professionally.
 I needed to feel challenged in my role and stimulated to perform to the best of my ability, so I found a role that would combine my sales skills with my legal education and require me to use my other languages, French and Spanish, to sell to customers.
 The drawback was that the employer was an international B2B publisher whose culture and environment was more akin to the “Boiler Room” sales floor of my first employer, and my enthusiasm for the task of selling ads in legal publications to French, Spanish and Latin American customers was quickly tempered in those surroundings.
 I had left a working climate where I felt comfortable in search of more stimulating work, only to feel demotivated and stressed.